-You’ve booked your course, you’re in Malta, the weather is good, and the harbour views from your classroom are distracting.
+You’ve booked your course, you’re in Malta, the weather is good, and the harbour views from your classroom keep pulling your attention.
 Now what?
-The school will give you lessons — but what you do outside them determines how fast you actually improve.
+The school gives you the lessons, but what you do outside them decides how fast you actually improve.

 Here are the things that genuinely make a difference.